Warren Township, New Jersey: Education

 Warren Middle School with 544 students in grades 6-8.

 Students in public school for ninth through twelfth grades attend Watchung Hills Regional High School, which serves students from Warren as well as the neighboring communities of Watchung, Green Brook (in Somerset County) and Long Hill Township (in Morris County).
 As of the 2020–21 school year, the high school had an enrollment of 1,909 students and 157.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
-The district's board of education has nine members, who are elected directly by the voters to serve three-year terms of office on a staggered basis, with three seats up for each year.
+The district's board of education is comprised of nine members, who are elected directly by the voters to serve three-year terms of office on a staggered basis, with three seats up for each year.
 Of the nine elected seats, four are allocated to Warren Township.

 Transportation

 As of May 2010, the township had a total of 126.65 mi of roadways, of which 101.34 mi were maintained by the municipality, 18.64 mi by Somerset County and 6.67 mi by the New Jersey Department of Transportation.

 Interstate 78 is the most prominent highway serving Warren Township, running east-west for 6.7 mi across the northern portion of the township.
 Other significant roads which pass through the township include County Route 525, County Route 527 and County Route 531.

+Lakeland Bus Lines provides Route 78 rush-hour service on weekdays from a park and ride at the Warren Corporate Center to the Port Authority Bus Terminal in Midtown Manhattan.

+Nearby NJ Transit rail service for Warren residents with access to New York Penn Station and Hoboken Terminal is available at the nearby Berkeley Heights, Gillette and Stirling stations.